Daducica/AdventOfCode/README.md

 The work is not yet finished, but here's a description of the current state of the project.

 I have provided several solutions that approach the problem from different angles.
 The framework is easily extendable, so it is possible to add or experiment with more solutions.
-I started with the easiest approach, which is just the "brute force" way of solving the issue (OriginalSolution), then applied some clean coding principles to make the code more readible (ProceduralSolution).
+I started with the easiest approach, which is just the 'brute force' way of solving the issue (OriginalSolution), then applied some clean coding principles to make the code more readible (ProceduralSolution).
 I also implemented a faster solution to the first problem (OptimizedSolution) and used object oriented programming to implement yet another solution (OOPSolution).
 Additionally, I experimented with a version that utilizes threads (MultithreadSolution) and a version that uses the GPU (GPUSolution).
 I'll give a more detailed explanation of each of these approaches further below.

 ## Technicalities
 I used Visual Studio C++17 Standard and CUDA Toolkit 12.1 to compile the project.
 To run the full solution, the CUDA Toolkit should be installed.